 Involve All Team Members In Design And Put Them In Equal Conditions

 In a lean UX design, all team members create a user experience.
 Note that we talk precisely about UX, not UI.
 That is, everybody decides on the most suitable features, but the colors and fonts remain on the artists’ taste.

 An important aspect of collaboration is to put all participants in similar conditions.
 For that, give everyone a piece of paper and a pencil — no Illustrator for designers, coding for developers, or Powerpoint for sales managers.

 Once everything’s ready, start brainstorming.
 At Softensy, we often use a design studio technique for idea generation.
 The method covers three steps:

 Give 5 minutes to create an app sketch, 3 minutes to present it to colleagues, and 3 minutes for others to criticize.
-In such a manner, it is possible to produce several hundreds of design concept versions within a few hours.
+It is possible to produce several hundreds of design concept versions within a few hours in such a manner.

 Why is the UX design cycle “lean”?
 Because, first, we take a skinny but viable product (that is, with the necessary functions that may be of interest to someone).
 After that, we gradually build up meat, muscles, and fat on it – new functions and properties.

 Let’s imagine that we want to embed a newsletter subscription into our existing site.
 First, we can make a subscription form and see how many users will apply.
 If the demand is high, we can implement a tool that will actually send a newsletter to users.
 If users are not interested in the newsletter, we remove the subscription form from the site.